You are currently viewing Traffic Fatalities in Kentucky

 The Uninsured Motorist or Under Insured Motorist Claim (UM/UIM)

 Jeff has explained the value of Uninsured and Under Insured Motorist coverage in various podcast episodes, such as Episode 28.
 UM and UIM coverage are “policies” you have with your own insurance company.
-It the driver was driving without insurance, you should be able to file an uninsured motorist claim.
+If the driver was driving without insurance, you should be able to file an uninsured motorist claim.
 If the negligent driver’s insurance doesn’t cover all of your damages, you may be able to pursue an under insured motorist claim.
 There are exceptions.
 However, for the sake of this discussion, this could be an additional claim, which could provide a source of funds for the beneficiaries.

 Jeff also addressed the issue of PIP and UM/UIM coverage specifically for motorcyclists in Episode 50.
 Unfortunately, you may be reading or listening to this episode after the fact.
 However, Episode 50 will provide additional information about the types of coverages.